geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 Year 2 marks the transition to a Trial phase, where we begin collaborating with select data providers to curate datasets.
 This phase emphasizes building relationships, refining curation techniques, and enhancing the overall structure of our Geodata Collection.

 ### 3. Begin Data Curation Pilot and establish communication (2025 Q1-Q2)

+#### Curation Plan development

+- [ ] {++Identify the themes of geospatial data to be included in the collection.++}
+- [ ] Propose a dataset exchange workflow between data providers and the BTAA-GIN.
+- [ ] Define curation criteria, including data selection, acquisition, and quality control.
+- [ ] Document the curation plan

 #### Data Curation Trial